Distances and Trees in Dense Subsets of $\mathbb{Z}^d$: Abstract

 \section{Abstract}

 In \cite{FKW} Katznelson and Weiss establish that all sufficiently large distances can always be attained between pairs of points from any given measurable subset of $\mathbb{R}^2$ of positive upper (Banach) density.
 A second proof of this result, as well as a stronger ``pinned variant'', was given by Bourgain in \cite{B} using Fourier analytic methods.
 In \cite{M1} the second author adapted Bourgain's Fourier analytic approach to established a result analogous to that of Katznelson and Weiss for subsets $\mathbb{Z}^d$ provided $d\geq 5$.
-In this article we establish an optimal strengthening of this discrete distance set result as well as the natural ``pinned variant''.
+We present a new direct proof of this discrete distance set result and generalize this to arbitrary trees.
+Using appropriate discrete spherical maximal function theorems we ultimately establish the natural ``pinned variants'' of these results.